ginodalsasso/react-portfoliov2/README.md

 ## Conclusion

 This portfolio represents more than just a collection of projects—it embodies my transition from carpentry to software development and my dedication to mastering front-end technologies.
-Building this site has significantly enhanced my understanding of advanced animations, performance optimization, and modern web development practices.
+Building this site has significantly enhanced my understanding of advanced animations, performance optimization, unit testing, CI/CD pipelines, and modern web development practices.
 It stands as a testament to my ability to create sophisticated, user-friendly applications and my readiness to contribute to New Zealand's tech community.

 ---